 1.The Merry Cemetery

-What: The Merry Cemetery is an ordinary cemetery, but it’s distinguished by its unique crosses.
-Wood carving is one of the favorite occupations of many local craftsmen and one of them, Stan Ioan Patras has begun this tradition of carving wooden crosses that don’t look sober, but on the contrary are very colorful and inscribed with short poems about the life of every man.
-Thus, the Merry Cemetery can be considered a unique place in Romania and it’s not surprising that it has become a real tourist attraction at national and international level.
+What: The Merry Cemetery is not, as you can tell by the name, an ordinary cemetery, it’s distinguished by the unique happy art on the crosses and funerary stones.
+Wood carving is a favourite occupation in the region and many local craftsmen also design new ways to merry the place up.
+Stan Ioan Patras is one of them, and he begun the tradition of carving wooden crosses that don’t look sober.
+On the contrary, they are very colourful and inscribed with short poems about the life of every person.
+Thus, the Merry Cemetery is considered a unique place in Romania and it’s not surprising that it has become an international tourist attraction.

-When: You can visit the Merry Cemetery all year round, but there is also a local festival organized each year in August, called the “Long Road to the Merry Cemetery”, which includes concerts of traditional and symphonic music, local products tasting, craft workshops and visits to the craftsmen’s homes in Maramures County.
+When: You can visit the Merry Cemetery all year round, but there is also a local festival organised each year in August.
+It’s called the “Long Road to the Merry Cemetery”, which includes concerts of traditional and symphonic music, local products tasting, craft workshops and visits to the craftsmen’s homes in Maramureș County.

 2. Biertan fortified church

-What: Fortified churches are a common sight in the Transylvania region, because of the many Saxon villages that were built centered around them.
-However, the fortified church from Biertan is one of the most impressive ones.
-It has an interesting story, about the tower that once served as a „prisonʺ for couples who wanted to get a divorce, but it also boasts a sophisticated door locking mechanism with 15 bolts and a beautiful Viennese pipe organ.
+Another Romanian Landmarks: Fortified churches are a common sight in Romania and also some of the best places to visit in Transylvania as many Saxon villages were built centred around them.
+However, the fortified church from Biertan is one of the most impressive.
+It has an interesting story about the tower that once served as a „prisonʺ for couples who wanted to get a divorce, but it also boasts a sophisticated door locking mechanism with 15 bolts and a beautiful Viennese pipe organ.

 Where: The church is located in the village of Biertan, Sibiu County.

-When: You can visit the church whenever you want, but it probably would be best to do it during summer, because it’s easier to get around and visit other nearby tourist attraction as well or to engage in various outdoor activities.
+When: You can visit the church whenever you want, but it’s probably best to do it during the summer.
+Mainly because it’s easier to get around, visit other nearby attractions and engage in various outdoor activities as well.

 3. Retezat Mountains

-What: The Reteazat Mountains region is one of the best places for hiking in Romania.
-Spruce forests, whimsical meadows and clear mountain lakes are just some of the beautiful sights you can see while you go hiking.
-Not to mention that you will also have plenty of opportunities to take some great pictures.
+What: The Retezat Mountains region is one of the best places for hiking in Romania.
+Spruce forests, whimsical meadows and clear mountain lakes are just some of the beautiful sights you can see while hiking here.
+Not to mention that you will also have plenty of opportunities to take amazing pictures.

-Where: The Retezat Mountains are part of the Southern Carpathians.
+Where: The Retezat Mountains are part of the Southern Carpathian Range.

-When: Especially if you’re not an experienced hiker, avoid going to the mountains during winter to avoid unnecessary risks.
+When: Especially if you’re not an experienced hiker, avoid going to the mountains during winter.

 4. Brasov

-What: Considered one of Transylvania’s medieval cities, Brasov creates a fairy tale-like atmosphere surrounded by hills and mountains.
-You can explore the city and admire its medieval architecture, especially in the main square or you can easily reach the nearby mountains of foot or by cable car.
+What: Considered Transylvania’s crown city, Brasov creates a fairytale-like atmosphere surrounded by hills and mountains.
+You can explore the city and admire its medieval architecture, especially in the main square or you can easily reach the nearby mountains on foot or by cable car.

-When: You can visit Brasov in any season.
-During winter, you can practice winter sports in the winter resorts near to the city, or you can go for a city break during summer when there are various concerts, exhibits and outdoor events organized throughout the city.
+You can also go for a city break during the summer for the various concerts, exhibits and outdoor events organized throughout the city.

 5. Bucharest’s Old Town

-What: The Old Town is probably the most popular part of Bucharest, with its cobbled streets, bars, terraces, cafes and beautiful building dating from the beginning of the 20th century or even older.
+What: The Old Town is probably the most popular part of Bucharest, with its cobbled streets, bars, terraces, cafes and beautiful buildings of baroque architecture.
 It’s the best place to start exploring the city, especially if you want to know more about its history.

 Where: The Old Town is part of the Civic Center.
-Here are the Old Princely Court, Manuc’s Inn, Stavropoleos Church, as well as many other old buildings that are historic monuments.
+Here are the Old Princely Court, Manuc’s Inn, Stavropoleos Church, as well as many other historic monuments.

-When: There’s never not a good time to visit the Old Town.
+When: There’s never a bad time to visit the Old Town.
 You can always go for a walking tour, do some shopping or attend a music concert.

 6. The Danube Delta

 What: The Danube Delta is one of the most unique places in Romania, perfect for those who want to relax and enjoy nature during their trip.
-The delta is home to more than 300 bird species and watching a sunset here is one of the most magical moments you can experience.
-If you like fish, than this is also a perfect place for you because you can go fishing and have a taste of the local cuisine which included many fish dishes.
+The delta is home to more than 300 bird species.
+And watching a sunset here is one of the most magical moments you can experience.
+If you like to fish, then this is also a perfect place for you because you can go fishing and have a taste of the local cuisine which includes many fish dishes.

-Where: The Danube Delta is found in the southeastern part of Romania, easy reachable from Tulcea, in the Dobrogea region.
+Where: The Danube Delta is found in the southeastern part of Romania, easily reachable from Tulcea, in the region of Dobrogea.

-When: The best time to visit the Danube Delta is during summer, because you can get around mostly by boat only and the temperatures are also more pleasant.
+When: The best time to visit the Danube Delta is during the summer when you can get around mostly by boat.
+The temperatures are also more pleasant.

 7. Sighisoara

-What: Although Sighisoara is a town that you could easily explore in just one day, the colorful medieval buildings and the mesmerizing overall ambiance are bound to make you fall in love with the place.
+What: Sighișoara is a town that you could easily explore in just one day, the colourful medieval buildings and the mesmerizing overall ambience are bound to make you fall in love with this beautiful Romanian Landmarks.

-When: You can visit Sighisoara anytime you want, but you should check out the local medieval festival that takes place usually during summer or make a stop around Halloween because there are several vampire-themed parties, especially since Sighisoara is considered to be Dracula’s native town.
+When: You can visit Sighișoara anytime during the year, but you should check out the local medieval festival that takes place usually during the summer.
+You could also make a stop around Halloween when there are several vampire-themed parties, especially since Sighisoara is considered to be Dracula’s native town.

 8. Transfagarasan road

-What: Many people say that the Transfagarasan is the most beautiful road in Romania, which makes it perfect for a road trip.
-The road cuts right through the Fagaras Moutains, the highest mountains in Romania, so you are bound to see some incredible sites on the way.
-Most popular tourist attractions are Vidraru Lake, the Vidrau dam, Poenari Fortress and Balea Lake.
+What: Many people say that the Transfăgărășan is the most beautiful road in Romania, which makes it perfect for a road trip.
+The road cuts right through the Făgăraș Mountains, the highest mountains in Romania, so you are bound to see some incredible sites on the way.
+Definitely one of the most popular tourist attractions.

-Where: The road stretches across two counties, Arges and Sibiu, making a connection between the Transylvaia region and the Muntenia region.
+Where: The road stretches across two counties, Argeș and Sibiu, making a connection between the Transylvania region and the Muntenia region.

-When: The road is usually open for traffic from July to November, but you should check first before you start your trip.
-The Transfagarasan can become crowded during summer weekends.
+When: The road is usually open for traffic from July to November, but you should check before you start your trip.
+The Transfăgărașan can become crowded during summer weekends.

 9. Bran Castle

-What: Probably one of the most iconic Romanian landmarks on this list is Bran Castle, also known as Dracula’s Caste because it’s said to have inspired Bram Stoker to set up the plot of his novel in Transylvania.
+What: Probably one of the most iconic Romanian landmarks on this list is Bran Castle, also known as Dracula’s Castle, which inspired Bram Stoker to set up the plot of his novel in Transylvania.

-When: The castle is open for visitor all year round, but usually there are special events organized around Halloween.
+When: The castle is open for visitors all year round and there are special events organized around Halloween.

 10. Turda salt mine

-What: The salt mine was used in the past to extract salt or even as storage space for various purposes, but now it was turned into a real underground amusement park.
+What: The salt mine was used in the past to extract salt and as storage space, but now it has been turned into a real underground amusement park.

 Where: The salt mine is located near the city of Turda, in Cluj County.